 Color Symbolism in Tarot: Insights from Tarot de Marseille and Earlier Decks

 In Tarot de Marseille and earlier Tarot decks, colors play a vital role in conveying symbolic meanings, offering rich insights into the secular and mystical aspects of life.
 Drawing from these historical decks, let’s explore the expanded significances of colors in Tarot, emphasizing their continuity from the Medieval to the Renaissance eras while incorporating examples from these classic traditions.
+In Medieval society, colors were often restricted by social class as to who could wear which colors, or under which circumstances specific colors were or were not appropriates.
+This is also reflected in many of these early Tarot decks, which is why I have chosen to refer to them, rather than more modern decks, which may draw their inspiration from any number of sources.

 - Red: The Essence of Life and Passion: